-If you think your employer is charging you for workers’ compensation coverage, WALKER & HARP can help you sort it out.
+If you think your employer is charging you for workers’ compensation coverage, WALKER LAW GROUP can help you sort it out.
 Call us at 479-783-5000.

 The government determines qualified employers in Arkansas as businesses with three or more employees that are not covered by the federal government, such as railroads and maritime companies.
-There are some exceptions to the three-or-more rule, so if you think you should be covered, the team at WALKER & HARP can give you more information.
+There are some exceptions to the three-or-more rule, so if you think you should be covered, the team at WALKER LAW GROUP can give you more information.

 Employers are required by Arkansas Workers’ Compensation Law to post a notice in the workplace detailing the steps an injured employee must take to comply with workers’ compensation injury.
 Your employer also has the right to decide which doctor(s) you can see for workers’ compensation treatment and should post that information as well.

 However, emergency care is the exception to the requirement to use only authorized doctors for workers’ compensation injury treatment.
 If your injury requires immediate treatment, you (or your coworkers on your behalf) should seek emergency care.
 Your employer will be required to cover emergency care costs, even if you do not see an authorized doctor on their workers’ compensation policy.